Deltares/hydromt/docs/dev/plugin_dev/register.rst

 The objects you define in this list should of course be imported before you define them.
 All the classes you define here should become available to access through the HydroMT plugin functionality.
-You can verify that HydroMT can discover your plugins by running the CLI with the relevant flag.
+You can verify that HydroMT can discover your plugin custom objects by running the CLI with the relevant flag.
 For example if you want to see which model components are available in the current installation you can print them by executing: